 The priority catchments for river restoration are shown in Figure 3.
-The blue polygons show the communities where FRMP local measures propose to undertake initial assessment and feasibility work for reducing flood risk, or design and construction of flood risk asset improvement.
+The blue polygons show the communities where FRMP local measures propose to Undertake initial assessment and feasibility work for reducing flood risk, or Design and construction of flood risk asset improvement.
 In some communities there is correlation with the RRP priority catchments, showing opportunities for FRM projects to deliver multiple benefits by working with the RRP.
-Conversely, some RRP activities include measures to slow and store water, including riparian habitat management and creation of offline storage areas which can help reduce flooding, improve water quality and increase biodiversity, delivering multiple benefits.
+Conversely, some RRP activities include Natural Flood Management, aiming to restore hydromorphology and improve habitats and biodiversity.
+These projects will offer multiple benefits to FRM by slowing run off.
+In particular, projects at Builth Wells and Crickhowell might benefit from working with any RRP / Rivers4LIFE projects upstream of the communities.